Zhengde Emperor: Legacy

 Classical historians were highly critical of Liu Jin's group, despite their efforts to improve administration efficiency, halt the decline of central authority, and prevent officials from prioritizing personal interests.
 These reforms, which predated similar efforts by Zhang Juzheng, were met with rejection by the conservative faction of the bureaucracy due to their initiation by eunuchs.
 This gave the critics another reason to condemn Liu's clique.

 The call-up of front-line units to Beijing, even for a short period, disrupted the traditional organization of the army, hindered unit training, and resulted in insubordination in some units.
 In particular, detachments from Datong rebelled multiple times.

 Due to the Emperor's refusal to fulfill his government duties, the true power shifted to the eunuch Liu Jin, who was well-versed in the traditional ways of governing, but as time went on, the Emperor's favorites among the officers gained more influence, leading to chaos that the grand secretaries and ministers struggled to rectify.
 Eventually, the executive power shifted from the Emperor (who was aided by eunuchs) to the Grand Secretariat, particularly its leader.
-In 1521, Yang Tinghe was able to assume almost imperial powers, in contrast to his predecessor, the humble Li Dongyang, who was the last of the old-style grand secretaries.
+In 1521, Yang Tinghe was able to assume almost imperial powers in contrast to his predecessor, Li Dongyang, who was the last of the old-style grand secretaries.
 As imperial power weakened, the social status of educated officials in their communities rose.
 With the added benefit of tax exemption, they expanded their land holdings, placing the burden of taxes on the common people.
 Despite efforts to halt this trend, it persisted until the end of the dynasty.

 After the Zhengde Emperor's death without a direct heir, the succession passed to his cousin.
 This sparked the Great Rites Controversy, a contentious dispute over the status of the new emperor's parents.

 The negative portrayal of the Zhengde Emperor by Chinese classical historians, which began as early as the 16th century, has also been adopted in the West.
 For example, the Dictionary of Ming Biography, 1368–1644 includes a sharply negative entry on the Emperor.
 (Note: For negative coverage of the Zhengde Emperor by the Dictionary of Ming Biography, see Goodrich & Fang 1976.)
 The most comprehensive Western work on the Zhengde Emperor, as of 2001, was the chapter "The Cheng-te reign, 1506–1521" (pp. 403–439) in The Cambridge History of China: Volume 7, The Ming Dynasty, 1368–1644, Part 1 (1988) by James Geiss.